MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/data-types-supported-ssas-tabular.md

  Each DAX function has specific requirements as to the types of data that are used as inputs and outputs.
 For example, some functions require integers for some arguments and dates for others; other functions require text or tables.

- If the data in the column that you specify as an argument is incompatible with the data type required by the function, DAX in many cases will return an error.
-However, wherever possible DAX will attempt to implicitly convert the data to the required data type.
+ If the data in the column that you specify as an argument is incompatible with the data type required by the function, DAX in many cases returns an error.
+However, wherever possible DAX attempts to implicitly convert the data to the required data type.
 For example:

 -   You can type a number, for example “123”, as a string.
-DAX will parse the string and attempt to specify it as a number data type.
+DAX parses the string and attempt to specify it as a number data type.

 -   You can add TRUE + 1 and get the result 2, because TRUE is implicitly converted to the number 1 and the operation 1+1 is performed.

 -   If you add values in two columns, and one value happens to be represented as text ("12") and the other as a number (12), DAX implicitly converts the string to a number and then does the addition for a numeric result.
 The following expression returns 44: = "22" + 22

--   If you attempt to concatenate two numbers, the [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)] add-in will present them as strings and then concatenate.
+-   If you attempt to concatenate two numbers, they are presented as strings and then concatenated.
 The following expression returns "1234": = 12 & 34

  The following table summarizes the implicit data type conversions that are performed in formulas.
 In general, semantic model designer behaves like Microsoft Excel, and performs implicit conversions whenever possible when required by the specified operation.